 Neuroscience is a rigorous interdisciplinary study of the nervous system.
 It integrates the function of molecules, cells, and networks as they give rise to fully formed behavioral and cognitive processes.
 Neuroscience training is founded in the molecular mechanisms of cellular physiology and the unique properties of neural excitable membranes and of signaling.
 These fundamental concepts provide the basis for understanding complex cognitive and behavioral responses to internal and external environments.

-- To provide all of our students with a broad-based understanding of the neurosciences, with the oportunity to focus their studies in advanced topics;
+- To provide all of our students with a broad-based understanding of the neurosciences, with the opportunity to focus their studies in advanced topics;

-- To prepare students for advanced study at the graduate and profesional levels, including in cellular and molecular physiology, cognitive and behavioral neuroscience, and the biomedical fields;
+- To prepare students for advanced study at the graduate and professional levels, including in cellular and molecular physiology, cognitive and behavioral neuroscience, and the biomedical fields;

 - To promote student engagement in original and independent research;